Harryyadav/slate/source/includes/projects.md

 Parameter   | Description
 ------------|---------------------
-creator     | Creator field is expanded to display information on the project creator
+creator     | Creator field is expanded to display information on the project creator. risk_policy | Risk Policy field is expanded to display information on the associated risk policy.